 3. Shift back and forth for several reps.

 4. Move your front foot out 45 degrees and repeat, while keeping your pelvis facing forward.

 Step 3: Glute activation and strength.

 Fully activating and strengthening glutes is perhaps the biggest key to improving your skating power and speed.
 Glutes are the most powerful muscle in your body and using them to their potential can have massive impacts on your performance in hockey and many other sports.
-These are just a few examples of some really good hockey related glute strengthening exercises.

 Step 4: Functional stability.

 There are many ways to train functional stability as a hockey athlete.
 It should focus around getting in postures and positions you’ll be in while playing and then performing various resistance and reactive exercises while maintaining your body position.
 Here is one good example.

 1. Stand in skating stance with band looped around back foot and anchored at an angle to the side and back.